History of Stekník, bird eye view and virtual tour

 A Rococo castle surrounded by Italian terraced gardens situated on a promontory above the valley of the Žatec basin.
 The (Saaz) area is famous for growing the best quality hops in Europe.
 The house is one of the most important Rococo buildings in Bohemia, in particular for its stucco and fresco work from the second half of the 18th century.
 The building has been undergoing a complete renovation since 1997.
 Some of the newly renovated spaces: the castle chapel and the hall on the first floor, as well as salons of the southern and western wings, will be made available to the public for the first time from 2016 You can also look into the There is also an exhibition space in the hall on the ground floor the terrace gardens are accessible

 Originally a late medieval fortress of Kaplíř of Sulevice, rebuilt into a Baroque castle in 1681 by Jan Jiří Kulhánek of Klaudenstein in the Rococo style in the 2nd half of the 18th century for Count Johann Franz Kulhanek of Klaudenstein.
 From the year 1796 in the property of the Knights of Korbů from Weidneheim.
-The last private owner was the Swiss consul Gérold Deteindre, his descendants kept Stekník until 1945.
-After World War II, the castle began to be used by the Hop-growing Research Institute in Žatec.
+The last private owner was the Swiss consul Gérold Deteindre, his descendants kept Stekník until 1949.
+After 1949, the castle was purchased by Czechoslovakia and was the castle began to be used by the Hop-growing Research Institute in Žatec.
 Later it was used by the National Gallery in Prague.
 In 1997, it was transferred to the administration of the National Heritage Institute, who still manages it today.
 The newly renovated spaces: castle chapel and the hall of the first floor are accessible.
 You can also look into the salons of the southern and western wings of the castle with a guide (collection of historic strollers).
 You can see the ground floor corridor of the castle, where the exhibition space is located, separately.
 The castle is surrounded from the south and west side by an Italian terraced garden from the 2nd half of the 18th century.